f-Moumni/parkingsystem/README.md

 https://dev.mysql.com/downloads/mysql/

 After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default `root` account.
 This code uses the default root account to connect and the password can be set as `rootroot`.
-If you add another user/credentials make sure to change the same in the code base.

 ### Running App

 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the data base.
 For this, please run the sql commands present in the `Data.sql` file under the `resources` folder in the code base.

-Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.
+And then create the package with the command : `mvn package` Finally, run the application with
+`java -jar target/parking-system-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ### Testing

-The app has unit tests and integration tests written.
-More of these need to be added and in some places that can be seen mentioend as `TODO` comments.
-The existing tests need to be triggered from maven-surefire plugin while we try to generate the final executable jar file.

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

-`mvn test`
+`mvn site`
+You will find all the reports on `project-reports.html` page Path : `.. parkingsystem/target/site/project-reports.html`